LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

 "The goal of our challenge was to try to make Tabakalera an even more sustainable place."

-Lucas García-Rosado Correia, 3rd year student of the Industrial Design and New Product Development Engineering Degree, tells us about the creative challenges proposed by the Mazedonia design studio, located in Tabakalera.
+The student Lucas García-Rosado Correia, student of 3rd year of Degree of Engineering of design Industrial and development of New Products, tells about the creative challenges that the studio design Mazedonia, located in Tabakalera, has proposed to them.

 12 | 12 | 2022

-Seven teams formed by five students of the 3rd year of the Degree in Industrial Design Engineering and New Product Development participated in a creative challenge proposed by the design studio Mazedonia, located in Tabakalera.
-Mazedonialocated in Tabakalera.
+Seven teams made up of five 3rd year students of the Degree of Engineering of design Industrial and development of New Products have participated in a creative challenge proposed by the studio of design Mazedonialocated in Tabakalera.
 The student Lucas García-Rosado Correia tells what his project consisted of.

 What was the challenge for Mazedonia in which you participated?